dictcp/uplex-varnish-k8s-ingress/docs/ref-svcs-ingresses-ns.md

 * how various Ingress definitions can be merged into a comprehensive set of routing rules implemented by a single Varnish Service

+* how to operate more than one controller in a cluster, if needed

 These relations are driven by the contents of Ingress definitions, both their rules and these two annotations: